CongducPham/PRIMA-Intel-IrriS/README.md

 Quick start
 -----------

-The [Arduino sketch](https://github.com/CongducPham/PRIMA-Intel-IrriS/tree/main/Arduino/Arduino_LoRa_SX12XX_Soil_Sensor) for the soil sensor device is in the Arduino folder
+The [Arduino sketch](https://github.com/CongducPham/PRIMA-Intel-IrriS/tree/main/Arduino/Intelirris_Soil_Sensor) for the soil sensor device is in the [Arduino folder](https://github.com/CongducPham/PRIMA-Intel-IrriS/tree/main/Arduino).

-The general gateway part will either be the [LowCostLoRaGwLow](https://github.com/CongducPham/LowCostLoRaGwLow) framework or the [WaziGate](https://github.com/Waziup/WaziGate) framework.
+The general gateway part will either be the [LowCostLoRaGw](https://github.com/CongducPham/LowCostLoRaGw) framework or the [WaziGate](https://github.com/Waziup/WaziGate) framework.

 These based framework will be enhanced with INTEL-IRRIS specific AI features and UI.
 These additional contributions will be put in the Gateway folder.

+**The INTEL-IRRIS WaziGate SD card images are available on [http://intel-irris.eu/results](http://intel-irris.eu/results).
+Select EU433 or EU868 version.**

 Tutorials
 ---------